-The Office of Intercultural Relations (OIR) was established to foster a community at Defiance College that embraces ethnic pluralism and celebrates diversity and differences among students, faculty and staff.
-The OIR provides individual counseling regarding personal/academic concerns, information referrals, and other services that enhance the social, academic and personal development of students of diverse ethnicities and international students on campus.
+The Office of Intercultural Relations (OIR) was established to foster a community at Defiance College that embraces diversity and celebrates multiculturalism among students, faculty and staff.
+The Office of Intercultural Relations promotes a wholistic approach to academic and personal growth through educational and co-curricular programming that support and encourages an inclusive and welcoming campus community.
+Programs are offered addressing diversity, multiculturalism, and cross-cultural issues for all members of the college community.
+The office also provides individual counseling regarding personal/academic concerns, information referrals, and other services that enhance the social, academic and personal development of students of diverse ethnicities and international students on campus.

 Mercedes Clay, MBOL, MBA

 Director of Intercultural Relations

 Hours: M-F, 8:30am to 4:30pm or by appointment

 The OIR provides programming addressing diversity, sensitivity and cross-cultural issues for all members of the College Community including: